chnngl/Post-Notification-System-Java-Spring-Boot/README.md

 You will need to add the appropriate dependency to the pom.xml file (located at the root: springboot-post-rest-api/pom.xml).
 Update the application.properties file with the correct JDBC URL and driver class for your chosen database.

-▶️ Step 2: Run the Application
+▶Step 2: Run the Application
 To start the backend server:

 Locate the main class: